raujaku/wpa_supplicant-udmpro/README.md

 ```

-# 3. ssh to the UDM Pro
+# 3. SSH to the UDM Pro
 ### Credit: fryjr82 & pbrah

 create a directory for the certs and wpa_supplicant.conf in the podman directory then copy the files over.